georgemarsh1809/cgi-chat-tool/README.md

 ## fixes

-- file attach doesnt work
+-> file attach doesnt work
+-> Can send an empty text message

 ## Potential improvements

-Chat:
 -> image upload allows any filetype
--> after image upload does not show any confirmation of image -> Can send an empty text message
+-> after image upload does not show any confirmation of image -> User search requires exact match, could make it fuzzy search

 # Getting Started with Create React App